csci376effectivegiving/csci376effectivegiving.github.io/templates/md/digital-mockup.md

 The user is then directed to a page where she can input her payment information in order to make her donation.
 The user then specifies how much money she wants to donate in the “Donation Amount” text field.
 She can also choose to make the donation a monthly recurring payment.
 If the user does not check this box, the donation will be a one-time payment.

-The user can clicks on the “Continue” button at the bottom of the payment information page to proceed with her donation.
+The user can click on the “Continue” button at the bottom of the payment information page to proceed with her donation.
 If she clicks on the “Cancel” button instead, she will be brought back to the previous screen she was on, which was the charity profile for Habitat for Humanity.

 ![Payment Info](/img/payment-info.png) \